In this post, I would like to share a walkthrough of the Overflow Machine from Hack the Box

 We can read the flag but decrypt the input from hex and xor

-We can also retrieve ssh id_rsa by only modify the command above
+We can also retrieve ssh id_rsa by only modifying the command above

 Finally, we got the ssh id_rsa